Stricker97/coworking-space/README.md

 ## Loading the testdata

 The testdata is defined in ch.zli.m223.service.TestDataService.java and will be loaded automatically by the start of the application

+## Changes

+As one of functional extended requirements I planned the following:
+*As Member I want to be able to update my login data after registering so that I can apply any changes to my account*

+While programming though, I considered it more sensible to make the member only able to update his password istead of all credentials like firstname, lastname etc.